Netflix/metaflow/docs/concurrency.md

 We divide the concurrency constructs into two categories: Primary and Secondary.
 Whenever possible, you should prefer the constructs in the first category.
-The patterns are well established and they have been used successfully in the core Metaflow modules, `runtime.py` and `task.py`.
+The patterns are well established and have been used successfully in the core Metaflow modules, `runtime.py` and `task.py`.
 The constructs in the second category can be used in subprocesses, outside the core code paths in `runtime.py` and `task.py`.